-Readings: Students should read the assigned chapter of the required textbook(s) before the start of class.
+Readings: Students should read/skim the assigned chapter of the required textbook(s) before the start of class.

 Examination (CLO1, CLO2, CLO3, CLO4): Students will complete three open-book, open-note exams based on lectures and readings.
+No use of ChatGPT or Google is permitted for exams.
 Exams are indicated in the course schedule (unless stated otherwise) and will contain 10 questions with a mix of multiple-choice and open-ended response questions.
 Students will be given one entire class session to complete each exam.
 Each exam will be worth 100 points.

 In-Class Assignments (CLO1, CLO2, CLO3, CLO4): Students will complete 20 in-class assignments throughout the semester as indicated in the syllabus (each worth 12.5 points).
 These in-class assignments vary from participation in class discussions/activities, practicing running tests in SPSS, submitting completed tasks and/or screenshots to Canvas.
 In-class assignments are intended to help students with running analyses in SPSS and prepare for homework assignments.
-Please note that these assignments cannot be made up or turned in late.
-Students must attend class to turn in the in-class assignments.

 Homework (CLO1, CLO2, CLO3, CLO4): There will be a total of 5 homework assignments that will be due at 11:59pm on the days stated in the course schedule.
 Homeworks will range from running analyses into SPSS and submitting the output files to Canvas.
 It will also include an APA paragraph describing the output.
 To help students prepare for homeworks, in-class assignments and demonstrations will provide students with examples and step-by-step instructions on running analyses.
 Students will have a total of 5 homeworks with each being worth 50 points.
+No use of ChatGPT is permitted for homeworks.

 Round Table Presentations (CLO1, CLO2, CLO3, CLO4): Round table presentations will be worth 200 points total.
 The round table presentation itself will be worth 150 points with 50 points for peer-review.
 Presentations will take place during our final examination time.
 To prepare students for conducting and presenting on future research, students will prepare and create presentations on their hypothetical studies.
-Each presentation should be presented on a laptop or in a paper packet and take 5 minutes max.
-Students will need to create graphs to describe a fake output/analysis from prior homeworks and explain their interpretation of the data for their audience (Due: 5/20/2025 @ 11:59pm).
-Students will be assigned 10 peer reviews (each worth 5 points; 50 points total).
+Students will need to create graphs to describe a fake output/analysis from prior homeworks and explain their interpretation of the data for their audience.
+Each poster presentation should take 5 minutes max per peer (total of 25 mins).
+Students will also be assigned 5 peer reviews (each worth 10 points; 50 points total).
+Due: Aug.
+7th @ 11:59pm)